Courtesy of WiggleWorks Kids

 WiggleWorks Kids, Puyallup

-This indoor play place in Puyallup — a sibling to the Crossroads Bellevue WiggleWorks location — is a soft-play indoor play space designed for children less than 48 inches tall, and a Golden Teddy Award winner.
+This indoor play place in Puyallup — a sibling to the Crossroads Bellevue WiggleWorks location — is a soft-play indoor play space designed for children under 48 inches in height, and a Golden Teddy Award winner.
 Little ones love to run around, chase balloons, swing and wiggle away.
-Parents love wi-fi and snack area.
+Parents love wifi and snack area.
 Best of all, it's open daily.

 Skate Tiffany’s, Puyallup

 A huge maple floor sets this 1960s-era Puyallup roller rink apart from the pack.
-Tiffany’s offers Family FUNday every Sunday afternoon, among other discounted times.
+Tiffany’s offers Family FUNday every Sunday afternoon, $2 Tuesdays and other special events and discounted times.

 Bounce E House, Tacoma

 A fun inflatable indoor play space in Tacoma, Bounce E House features a giant obstacle course, slide, toddler play area and more.
-It has open play Monday–Friday for all ages, as well as birthday parties; check the Facebook page for other sessions.
+It has open play Monday–Friday for all ages (check times before heading out), as well as birthday parties; check the Facebook page for other sessions.

 Pump it Up, Tacoma